drewmccormack/Forked/README.md

 Forked provides a forking data structure to manage concurrent updates to shared resources in a Swift app.

+## Beyond Locks, Queues and Actors

+As a Swift developer, you have a variety of tools available to you in order to control access to shared data.

+Actors are the most recent means of protecting shared data in Swift, and they do guarantee that your data will not be corrupted by concurrent access from multiple threads.

+Unfortunately, actors can
+experience _interleaving_, whereby a race may arise between multiple invocations of async funcs.
+This makes it difficult to make guarantees about data validity.
+Even though your data is protected from corruption, it may end in an unexpected state, and can even be completely invalid.

+Queues (eg `Dispatch`) and locks (eg `NSLock`) have been around longer, and can also prevent concurrent access to shared data.
+What's more, they don't suffer from the same interleaving issues that actors do.
+However, improper use can lead to deadlocks (freezes), or temporary blockages of threads, which may result in undesirable glitches in an app's user interface.

+Forked provides a data structure which can be used across threads, and guarantees not only that shared data is uncorrupted, but also is in a valid state.
+Data races, interleaving and deadlocks are not possible with Forked.

 ## Beyond Actors

 If you thought that Swift actors could protect shared data, you are only half right.